scramjetorg/platform-docs/samples/hello-snowman/README.md

 Sequence that reads incoming stream (input), and and modifies it by adding a text message according to the incoming data.

-Stream is generated in [stream-gen.js](../tools/stream-gen-tool/stream-gen.js) file, where numbers in range of <-50,50> are randomly chosen and sent as Celsius degrees to `hello-snowman` instance API endpoint `/input`.
+Stream is generated in [stream-gen.js](../tools/stream-gen-tool/stream-gen.js) file, where numbers in range of <-50,50> are randomly chosen and sent as Celsius degrees to `hello-snowman` Instance API endpoint `/input`.

 Our `hello-snowman` app will read and interpret these Celsius degrees, and will inform us about state of our Snowman:

-- if temperature will be 0 or below, sequence will return message:
+- if temperature will be 0 or below, Sequence will return message:

 ```bash
 Snowman ⛄ is freezing 🥶 Winter is coming ❄️ ❄️ ❄️ ❄️ ❄️
 ```

-- in the other case (temperature above 0 degrees), sequence will return message:
+- in the other case (temperature above 0 degrees), Sequence will return message:

 ```bash
  Snowman ⛄ is melting! 🥵